Text Messaging Tool

 - Go to Administration > Configuration Settings

-- Update the following Configuration Settings based on your Twilio account.
+- Update the following CORETOOLS Configuration Settings based on your Twilio account.
 When doing so, double-check that you have no trailing spaces in the Values of each Configuration Setting, as erroneous spaces can cause errors when using the tool.
 The values for SID and Token can be found in your Twilio Dashboard.
+Note there are also COMMON and MOBILETOOLS Configuration Settings related to Twilio that you may want to update as well.

 - TwilioSID: the Account SID (not the App SID).